Julius170/Making_Contract_Calls.demo/README.md

 Now, to call the functions in the `Person.sol` contract:

 * Run the command `await person.sayDetails()`, returns empty variables `name` and `age`.
 A successful transaction should look like the image below:

 ![Person.sol function test](https://user-images.githubusercontent.com/69092079/200290835-4c612ff6-23bd-4371-9219-572a7cb2f87e.jpg)

 ![Person.sol function test](https://user-images.githubusercontent.com/69092079/200298700-031d03ca-1a95-465b-973c-2cb6ced15fd4.jpg)

 * Run the command `await person.getDetails("Albert", 22)`.
 A successful transaction should look like the image below:

 ![Person.sol contract test](https://user-images.githubusercontent.com/69092079/200293344-89ac757f-abcc-47e0-bd9c-3942f54c1d5c.png)

-Rerun the first command `await person.sayDetails()`, this should return the name and the values input you sent in previously. `Albert` and 22:
+* Rerun the first command `await person.sayDetails()`; this should return the name and the values input you sent in previously. `Albert` and 22.
 A successful transaction should look like the image below:

 ![Person.sol contract test](https://user-images.githubusercontent.com/69092079/200293603-aeba1c32-0305-4c90-b1c9-7ac744bebce3.jpg)

 * Run the command `await person.payFee()`.
 A successful transaction should look like the image below:

 ![Person.sol contract test](https://user-images.githubusercontent.com/69092079/200293867-f832a3f3-333f-4ca6-b803-3787b101be1c.jpg)

 * Run the command `await person.getValue()`.
 A successful transaction should look like the image below:

 ![Person.sol Contract test](https://user-images.githubusercontent.com/69092079/200294069-0bc22c19-d67e-4fd7-80a2-90184d50fd50.jpg)